-Dr. Ronal Larson, who worked at SERI and knew Tom Reed, had specific interests related to the ability of the IDD (TLUD) devices to make charcoal (char), including an early version from two tin tomato cans from a local pizzeria, possibly the first "tincanium" TLUD.
+Dr. Ronal Larson, who worked at SERI and knew Tom Reed, had specific interests related to the ability of the IDD (TLUD) devices to make charcoal (char), including an early version made of two vertically-stacked tin tomato cans from a local pizzeria in Colorado, possibly the first "tincanium" TLUD.
+His initial motivation was to develop a more efficient (stove-oriented) method of making charcoal than he had observed when leading a USAID group in Sudan ten years earlier.
 In 1994 Larson lived a semester in Sweden where he conducted some experiments for char-making with IDD/TLUD devices.
-Later that year he visited Ethiopia and attempted to have TLUD heat for cooking enjira.
+Later that year he visited Ethiopia and attempted to have TLUD heat for cooking injera.
+He also made and demonstrated early versions of his char-making stove on trips to Nicaragua and Zimbabwe.
 As is the case with many introductions of new technologies, seeds were planted, but we cannot trace subsequent TLUD activity which may have stemmed from that trip.